ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_3_Fedorov_Alexey.md

 ## 7.a.
 Add transport encryption to your MTA.

-To add encryption for `postfix` we need to generate SSL certificates and keys.
-I generated it with `openssl` tools.
-To configure mail server we need to edit `/etc/postfix/main.cf`.
+To add encryption for `Postfix`, we need to generate SSL certificates and keys.
+I generated them using the `openssl` tool.
+To configure the mail server, we need to edit `/etc/postfix/main.cf`.

 Generated certificates and keys: